(Note: The terms 'Building Code" and Building Permit" include electrical, mechanical and plumbing & other codes and permits where appropriate)

 • Changes to duct systems, plumbing supply, drain, waste and vent piping, appliance vent systems and gas piping, other than reconnection to replacement equipment

-• Installation of replacement siding, roofing and windows in buildings within the historic district - NEW
+• Installation of replacement siding, roofing, porch flooring and windows in buildings within the historic district - NEW

 When is a building permit not required?